Academic Head, Enterprise Management Track Senior Lecturer, Marketing

 Prior to joining MIT, Chatterjee was the Nagel T. Miner Professor and Chair of the Department of Marketing and Public Relations at Golden Gate University, San Francisco.

-Chatterjee graduated from the Birla Institute of Technology and Science (BITS), Pilani, Rajasthan, India, and worked briefly in Faridabad, India before earning her PhD in marketing from the Wharton School, University of Pennsylvania.
+Chatterjee graduated from the Birla Institute of Technology and Science (BITS), Pilani, and worked briefly in Faridabad, India before earning her PhD in Marketing from the Wharton School, University of Pennsylvania.

 General Expertise: Brand management; Business intelligence; Business intelligence; Business plans; Channel management; Channels; Competition; Competitive strategy; Competitive strategy; Customer Relationship Management (CRM); Customer relationships; Customer satisfaction; Customer service; Education; Executive education; International marketing; Market research; Marketing; Marketing channels; Marketing communication; Marketing strategy; MBA; Positioning; Pricing; Product design; Product development; Product loyalty; Public relations; Retail; Sales; Sales and sales processes; Sales and sales processes; Sales force automation; Trust-based marketing